microsoft/fabricrealtimelab/modules/moduleex01.md

 | order by timestamp asc, symbol asc
 ```

 The top part of the query (before the partition statement) retrieves the last 5 minutes of data, and sets up the three variables (previousprice, pricedifference, and percentdifference).
-The partition statement creates a subtable for each symbol, and because the subtable is ordered by timestamp, the scan operator only needs a single step (reffered to as *s*, but this is arbitrary), matching the most recent price into a variable *previousprice*.
+The partition statement creates a subtable for each symbol, and because the subtable is ordered by timestamp, the scan operator only needs a single step (referred to as *s*, but this is arbitrary), matching the most recent price into a variable *previousprice*.
 We can then project that value with the rest of the data, and calculate the price and percentage change similarly to the original query.

 The results look like: